 I arrived at the Pine Knoll Cemetery, located just south of Hanover, New Hampshire, to pay my respects to an author whose writings have had a great impact upon my own.
-The author whose grave I came to pay my respects to is not known by most.
-Even after telling my parents, who had been a part of this journey, they still had no clue why this man, whose writings have been forgotten by most, meant so much to me.
+The author whose grave I came to pay my respects to has been mostly forgotten.
+Even after telling my parents – who had been a part of this journey – they still had no clue why this man’s writings meant so much to me.

 Despite knowing he was buried in Pine Knoll Cemetery, I did not know where his grave was within the sacred grounds.
 Although I had sent numerous emails in an attempt to narrow down the search area, I had not received any responses, so before arriving at the cemetery, I pulled up a satellite image of the cemetery and carefully studied it.
 I realized that it was not that big of a cemetery and hoped that I would be able to locate the gravesite quickly.

 Driving through the gates of the cemetery, my mother’s phone rang.
-It was the first time in hours we had reception, so I pulled to the edge of the roadway so she could take the call.
-Dad and I got out of the vehicle and began our search.
+It was the first time in hours we had reception, so I pulled to the edge of the roadway so she could take the call – my father and I got out of the vehicle and began our search.
 He began exploring one side of the roadway while I started walking among the stones on the opposite side.
 He walked up the bank on his side of roadway to explore.

 “Is it Corey with an ‘E’?”
 I heard him call out.

 “Ford?
 Like in the vehicle?”